ymolists/website/src/routes/blog/cake.md

 ### Delivery

-Camshia, being the legend that she is, included 2 dozen gluten-free vegan cupcakes in the delivery just in case some wouldn't be able to have the actual cake.
+Camisha, being the legend that she is, included 2 dozen gluten-free vegan cupcakes in the delivery just in case some wouldn't be able to have the actual cake.

 ![Photo Credit: Camisha's Cakes](../../../static/images/blog/cake/collage.jpg) _Photo Credit: [Camisha's Cakes](https://www.camishascakes.com/)_